 About the Author

 Read Edward Stanton's review of Disney's Moana, which shares striking similarities to (and differences from) Wide as the Wind.
 Published in Bright Lights Film Journal

-Read Edward Stanton's environmental op-ed, "Will the sun also rise?" in the Louisville Courier-Journal (December 6, 2016)
+Read Edward Stanton's environmental op-ed, "Cherry blossom elegy redux" in the Louisville Courier-Journal (March 21, 2017)